buffstop/PepCoopMembership/docs/development/index.rst

 the auto-generated migration scripts.
-If the change to the database model assumes that data previously stored in one column of a table now resides in another column of another table, the commands to perform this transformation of the data during the migration needs to be added manually.
+If the change to the database model assumes that data previously stored in one column of a table now resides in another column of another table, the commands to perform this transformation of the data during the migration need to be added manually.

 .. code-block:: shell

-   $ alembic revision --autogenerate -m "Some message"
+   $ alembic revision --autogenerate -m "Some change description"

 Alembic then generates a script inside the configured path.
-The filename starts with the hash value identifying the version and ends with the filename compatible string of "Some message".
+The filename starts with the hash value identifying the version and ends with the filename compatible string of "Some change description".
 The generated script contains the revision's hash, the hash of the previous version as well as two functions *upgrade()* and *downgrade()*.
 These functions need to be checked and probably adjusted as the auto-generation functionality is very basic.